 When it comes to privacy, despite all of their promises, we just do not feel that IPVanish VPN is trustworthy.
 While we applaud the role they played in helping law enforcement apprehend an individual who is accused of a heinous crime, it’s disappointing to know that the reason why they were able to do this is because they have lied all along about keeping traffic logs.
 In the world of VPNs, this is inexcusable.

-For our money, the best VPN you can buy is ExpressVPN.
+For our money, the best VPN we tested – and the one we recommend most often to friends, colleagues, and even family – is NordVPN.
 They are secure, they are fast, they don’t keep logs, and they have 100 percent success circumnavigating geo restrictions on sites like Netflix.
 Don’t settle for any less your privacy is worth to you.